SFTtech/openage/doc/building.md

   - Unfortunately, it's not as simple as invoking a compiler.
 Building `openage` involves code generation and the building of Cython extension modules.
-  - See [buildsystem/simple](/buildsystem/simple), which does exactly
-    these things, manually (don't use this for production).

 * Why don't you `$proposition`?
 Your `$component` is crap and would be much better then!